 When choosing between chemical or mineral, you may want to consider a few things.
 First, chemical sunscreens containing Oxybenzone have been reported to be harmful to coral reefs, but many brands have already replaced this ingredient in their formulations.
 Second, Blass says, “There is consumer concern that [some] chemical sunscreens can disrupt the endocrine system.”
 Scientific data is still forthcoming on this front.

-Unlike chemical sunscreens, mineral sunscreens, found in many bareMinerals products like SKINLONGEVITY Vital Power Moisturizer SPF 30 and COMPLEXION RESCUE Hydrating Foundation Stick SPF 25, start protecting immediately after application, whereas chemical sunscreens take about 20 minutes to activate.
+Unlike chemical sunscreens, mineral sunscreens, found in many bareMinerals products like SKINLONGEVITY Vital Power Moisturizer SPF 30, COMPLEXION RESCUE Hydrating Foundation Stick SPF 25 and our best-selling COMPLEXION RESCUE Tinted Hydrating Gel Cream SPF 30 start protecting immediately after application, whereas chemical sunscreens take about 20 minutes to activate.
 Mineral sunscreens are also non-toxic and are typically less irritating option for those with sensitive skin.

 What Does Broad Spectrum Mean?